JingZhang617/uncertaintyestimation_iccv21.github.io/_pages/home.md

 <div class="row">
     <div class="col-xs-12">
         <p>
-	  This is a half-day tutorial that aims to introduce participants to different aspects of computer vision models beyond performance -- robustness, trustworthiness and explainability.
+	  This is a half-day tutorial that aims to introduce uncertainty for dense prediction tasks.
         </p>
     </div>
 </div>